ibexa/documentation-user/docs/permission_management/work_with_permissions.md

 After you are done choosing all Policies, you can assign the Role to users.
 Go to the **Assignments** tab and click **Assign to Users/Groups**.
-Here you can choose users and/or groups to be assigned to this Role, with possible additional Limitations.
+Here you can choose users and/or groups that will be assigned to this Role, with possible additional Limitations.
 A User or user group may be assigned multiple Roles.

 ![Users assigned to Role](img/users_assigned.png "Users assigned to Role")